Master Players Concert Series

 The Master Players Concert Series (MP; MPCS) is a flagship, in-residence concert organization at the University of Delaware (UD), founded in 2004 by producing artistic director Xiang Gao.
-Gao holds the endowed UD Distinguished Professor of Music and is a world-renowned concert violinist.
-He was also awarded a 2014 Delaware Governor's Award for the Arts for his contributions to the state as a musician and innovator.
-Under his leadership, Master Players presents classical, crossover, world and jazz music; dance; musical theatre, family pops concerts, outreach education and community concerts; and the Master Players Festival.
+Under his leadership, Master Players presents classical, crossover, world and jazz music, dance, musical theatre, family pop concerts, outreach education, community concerts, and the Master Players Festival.

-Master Players Concert Series brings national and international artists and programs offered in major concert venues worldwide to University of Delaware and the surrounding communities.
-Most recently MP hosted the Juilliard String Quartet in November 2015.
+The Master Players Concert Series brings international artists and programs to the University of Delaware and the surrounding communities.
+Most recently, MP hosted the Juilliard String Quartet in November 2015.
 Delaware Division of the Arts has said that it is “the most creative concert presenting organization in the area.”